FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.13_system_operators_guide/5-monitoring.md

    Dimensions filter the data to be monitored.
 They narrow down the evaluation to specific entities.
-Each dimension consists of a key/value pair that allows for a flexible and concise description of the data to be monitored, for example, region, availability zone, service tier, or resource ID.
+Each dimension consists of a key/value pair that allows for a flexible and concise description of the data to be monitored, for example region, availability zone, service tier, or resource ID.

    The dimensions available for the selected metrics are displayed in the **Matching Metrics**